About Clocks and Flies

 Clocks and flies are of interest to me because ... they move.

 My interest in flies goes back to 1989 when I immigrated to Australia.
-Dealing with flies is an essential skill in some parts of this beautiful country!
-So for many years I let flies infect my web site.
-The Australian Tourisim Commission may not like this, but ... that's life here.
+Shooing off flies is an essential skill in some parts of this beautiful country!
+So for many years I had to cope with flies buzzing around my web site.
+The Australian Tourism Commission may not like this, but ... this is a fact of life here!

 My interest in clocks goes back to 1995 when I created my first web site.
 I have been using virtual clocks ever since.

-I was therefore delighted when a new breed of JavaScript virtual clocks became popular in 2002.
-There is only one way to describe the spread of this type of clocks: clockmania
+I was therefore delighted when a new breed of JavaScript virtual clocks burst unto the market in 2002.
+There is only one way to describe the spread of this type of clock: clockmania

 In a very small way these creatures tell us how far behind we are in exploiting existing technologies for educational/training and more generally communication purposes.